susom/database/README.md

 The operations supported are those typical of relational databases, and are expressed as SQL.
 This is NOT an object-relational mapping layer or an attempt to create a new query language.

+If you are looking for convenient utilities built on top of this library, try https://github.com/susom/database-goodies.

 ### Features

 #### No way to control (mess up) resource handling